 What Is Peat Moss?

 Peat moss comes from peat bogs, many of which are found in the wetland areas of Canada.
 Peat bogs are formed, over the course of very long periods of time, as organic materials partially decompose.
 Because of the water in these bogs, anaerobic conditions are maintained.
-Anareobic conditions slow down full decomposition.
+Anaerobic conditions slow down full decomposition.
 The result is that the peat moss is preserved almost indefinitely.
+Peat moss is made from these layers of decomposing organic materials, one of which is once-living sphagnum moss.

 Peat Moss vs. Sphagnum Moss

 "Peat moss" and "sphagnum moss" are closely related, but the two terms are not synonymous.
 Here is how the two differ:

 First, "sphagnum moss" refers to a living plant.
 There are 120 species of this type of moss plant.
 Sphagnum moss is native to many countries across the globe, but it is especially prevalent in the Northern Hemisphere.
 "Peat moss" is not alive; it's long dead.

 Like peat moss, sphagnum moss is harvested for the horticultural trade.
 For example, it is commonly used to line wire baskets for hanging plants to retain the soil.
 But the sphagnum moss used for this purpose was a plant growing in nature not long ago.
 You can also tell from its appearance that it is a type of moss, whereas peat moss bears more resemblance to soil.

 How Peat Moss Is Used